-If you apply for Youth Allowance as a job seeker, we’ll assess you as being either dependent or independent.
+When you apply for Youth Allowance for students and Australian Apprentices, we’ll assess you as being either dependent or independent.

 When we consider you dependent

-If you’re 21 or younger, you’re dependent unless you meet 1 of the conditions that make you independent.
-This means your parents’ or guardians’ income may affect if you get a payment and how much you get.
+If you’re 21 or younger, you’re dependent unless you meet one of the conditions that make you independent.
+This means we’ll use one of the following to work out how much you can get:

 When we consider you independent

 If you’re 22 or older, we’ll treat you as permanently independent.
 If you’re younger than 22, you may be permanently independent or your independence may be reviewable.

 Permanent independence means you’ll always be independent.
 Reviewable independence means if your circumstances change, you might be dependent again.

 If you’re independent, we’ll work out how much money you can get using one or more of the following: